barryclark/jekyll-now/_posts/2019-06-23-devkube-part2.md

 #### The future
 * I'll extend the ssh container image with appropriate tools, possibly using two containers (one for cluster management/debug, and one for content creation/sync)
-* With the pending iPadOS (iOS 13) browser changes, it becomes more feasible to deploy and use a browser-based IDE like [coder.com](https://coder.com).
-So I'll deploy and test the coder.com browser-based IDE container
+* With the pending iPadOS (iOS 13) browser changes, it becomes more feasible to deploy and use a browser-based IDE like [coder.com](https://github.com/cdr/code-server).
+So I'll deploy and test this browser-based IDE container
 * I'll add a database and cache
 * I'll add an application server, most likely Rails in the first instance
 * I need to somehow bootstrap the content in application server instances.
 In Rails, for example, we would need to checkout or upload the application, seed the database, etc. Ideally this can be automated so that if you're using a set of microservices but only actively develop one of them, the others can be automatically deployed, seeded etc. Alternatively, we could deploy production docker images for read-only microservices.